dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/environments.rst

 .. note::

     A *global* environment, created using ``conda create --name`` is stored in Conda's default directory.
-    Creating your environment in the global environment list will make it easy to activate just the environment name and centrally manage all your environments.
+    Creating your environment in the global environment list will make it to activate just the environment name and centrally manage all your environments.

     Alternatively, one can create *subdirectory* environments.